 Nayanka has lived in several developing countries and is fluent in English, French, Portuguese and Guinea-Bissau Creole.
-She is a commentator on African Affairs on Radio France International and Al Jazeera.
-She is also a Guinea-Bissau freelance contributor for The Economist Intelligence Unit (EIU).
+She has commented on development, peace, and security issues for Lusophone and Francophone Africa on Radio France International and Al Jazeera.
+She was also a Guinea-Bissau freelance contributor for The Economist Intelligence Unit (EIU).

 - State formation and elite bargains